Battle Scars

 • Join the mailing list

-• Onward Mental Health Hub >
+• Autism, Self-harm & Mental Health

-• Onward - the journey
+• Onward House - the journey

 Finding out or being told that your loved one self-harms is guaranteed to shock you.
 The first thought in your mind is "why?" often followed by "it can't be!", "how did this happen?" and the classic "what did I do wrong?"